rjfarmer/pyAstroApi/README.md

 Return the author network visualization for the paper.

-## Implemented end points
+## API

+Functions and classes inside the pyastroapi namespace are provided to provide convenient wrappers around the output of ADSABS API.
+Though at this time not ever endpoint has a wrapper.

+However, inside the pyastroapi.api namespace we provide a low-level API that handles setting all the arguments necessary for each of the API end points.

-Which of the [ADSABS API's](https://ui.adsabs.harvard.edu/help/api/api-docs.html#overview) are currently implemented inside the pyastroapi.api namespace
+List of the [ADSABS API's](https://ui.adsabs.harvard.edu/help/api/api-docs.html#overview) are currently implemented inside the pyastroapi.api namespace

 - [X] Search
 - [X] Stored Search